The-Domecode/domecode-opensource/README.md

 - Quizzes
 - Forum
 - Resources
-- Upcoming Blog
 - Upcoming User Finder
 - Current Music player
-- Upcoming Blog Platform by DomeCode
+- Blog Platform by DomeCode

 You will be able to contribute to all of these features and they *will be kept* open-source forever.
 You will also be able to contribute to the base front-end of DomeCode without having to apply to be a part of the internal development team.